 Through our partnerships with WE-SPARK Health Institute and Schulich School of Medicine & Dentistry - Windsor Campus, there are funding programs targeted to WRH researchers:

 All research grants/funding awarded must flow through WRH via the Office of Research.
 Submit your grant/funding award letter and original funding application to email@example.com.

-For more information on student placements at WRH visit the Student Services page.
+For more information on student placements at WRH visit the Volunteer and Student Services page.

 WRH REB: If your research project will be completed accessing data from WRH (i.e. patient chart, staff surveys etc), or any part of the research will take place at WRH, you'll submit your ethics application to Windsor Regional Hospital’s Research Ethics Board.
 If you have an affiliation with another institution, you’ll also need to obtain REB approval from their local REB.
 For faculty/students at UWindsor, WRH REB applications may be submitted to UWindsor REB.

 University of Windsor REB: If you are a clinician and your research will be completed at your private practice in Windsor-Essex, using only data from your practice’s charts, you'll submit your ethics application to UWindsor as a community partner.
 Find more on the UWindsor Office of Research Ethics webpage.